3D-Beacons/3d-beacons-registry/README.md

 our `development` branch.
 We will then test the updated file, and also test all the API endpoints you specified in the `services` list of the `resources/registry.json` file.

+As part of testing the API endpoints, we will perform stress testing of all the API endpoints you provide.
+We will also validate the data format against the [3D-Beacons API specification](https://app.swaggerhub.com/apis/3dbeacons/3D-Beacons), and test if the [3D-Beacons Hub API](https://github.com/3D-Beacons/3d-beacons-hub-api) can concatenate data.

 Once done, we proceed to merge the updates into the `master` branch, at which point your data resource will become officially linked to the 3D-Beacons Network.